Pediatric Chronic Lung Care Program

 At Mount Sinai, we believe that every baby deserves a chance to become a kid.
 Unfortunately for some infants, there are challenges along the way.
 We're here to help, and for us, it's personal.

-The multidisciplinary chronic lung care (CLC) team at Mount Sinai is led by neonatologist Courtney Juliano, MD, and pediatric pulmonologist Douglas Bush, MD.
+Housed within the Jo Carole and Ronald S. Lauder Newborn Intensive Care Unit (NICU) at Mount Sinai Kravis Children’s Hospital, the multidisciplinary chronic lung care (CLC) team at Mount Sinai is led by neonatologist Courtney Juliano, MD, and pediatric pulmonologist Douglas Bush, MD, and Johnna Manso, NP.
 Along with support from other specialists, the CLC team provides high level inpatient and outpatient respiratory care to children with chronic respiratory challenges.
 Through a holistic and family centered approach, we partner with parents and pediatricians to help foster growth and development despite respiratory challenges.
 Our goal is to get your child home safely, and to keep them there.

 The Chronic Lung Care Program treats infants with chronic lung disease including: